Use Case: Withdraw From Your Available Balance

-You’ll generate revenue from customer transactions, fees, profit shares, and billing configurations, which you can withdraw from your balance at any time by scheduling a withdrawal in the portal.
-This tutorial walks you through the steps to schedule a one-time or recurring withdrawal.
+You’ll generate revenue from customer transactions, fees, profit shares, and billing configurations.
+You can withdraw the revenue from your balance at any time by scheduling a withdrawal in the portal.
+This tutorial shows you how to schedule a one-time or recurring withdrawal.

 Prerequisites

-Your account must be in good standing and linked to a bank account that can accept deposits.
+• Ensure that your account is in good standing and linked to a bank account that can accept deposits.

 Tip